Gleam: Journal of the Cadralor

 the gleaming thread illuminated by the fifth stanza

-Call for Submissions: Gleam, Issue 10.
-Our reading window has been extended and is now open until 11:59pm on December 31st.
+Call for Submissions: Gleam, Issue 11.
+Our reading period for Issue 11 opens on June 1, 2026 and closes on July 14, 2026.
 We look forward to reading your cadralore!
 If you are new to Gleam, please see the rules of the form and read a few back issues to familiarize yourself with the cadralor.
 Please note: Gleam: Journal of the Cadralor is the flagship journal of this poetic form.
 We only publish cadralore.

 – Lori Howe, Editor in Chief, Gleam: Journal of the Cadralor